grqphical/Wallpapers/README.md

 # grqphical's Wallpapers

-This is my personal wallpaper collection
+This is my personal wallpaper collection.
+All the images are made to fit in 1920x1080

 ## Sources